ruslan-hut/b2b-portal/api_documentation.md

         - **`status: "draft"`**: Saves cart without validation or allocations
         - **`status: "new"`**: Validates stock and creates allocations (user confirmed)
         - **Other statuses**: Will return error - only "draft" or "new" allowed from frontend
+    *   **Status Transition Behavior (Update Operations):**
+        - **Draft → Draft**: Simple update, no validation or allocation changes
+        - **Draft → New**: Validates stock availability and creates allocations in a transaction
+        - **Draft → Processing/Confirmed**: Returns error (only CRM can set these statuses)
+        - **New → New**: Updates order without allocation changes
+        - **Other transitions**: Managed by CRM through `/order/status` endpoint
     *   **Note:**
         - The `comment` field is optional and can be used to store additional notes about the order
         - Stock validation uses available quantity (CRM quantity - allocated quantity)
         - Creates product allocation records automatically for "new" orders
         - Frontend can only create with "draft" or "new" status
+        - When updating an order and changing status from "draft" to "new", stock is validated and allocations are created atomically
     *   **Example Workflow:**
         1. Create order with `status: "draft"` to save cart → No allocation
-        2. Create order with `status: "new"` to confirm → Allocation created
+        2. Update same order with `status: "new"` to confirm → Stock validated, allocation created
         3. CRM changes to "processing" → Allocation exists
         4. CRM changes to "confirmed" → Allocation deleted